 $ vim hosts

 - Type esc , i key on the keyboard to insert below IP domain mappings in the hosts file.

 - Type esc, :wq! key on the keyboard to save the file and exit vim.
 Then when you access domain test.com, it will be resolved to IP 127.0.0.1.

 - Open a terminal and cd into /etc folder.

-- In /etc folder, there is a hosts file and a resolv.conf file.
+- In the /etc folder, there is a hosts file and a resolv.conf file.

-- We add local ip domain mapping data in hosts file, and the resolv.conf file is used to save domain name server ip settings.
+- We add local IP domain mapping data in the hosts file and the resolv.conf file is used to save domain name server IP settings.

 - When you request a domain on this Linux computer, it will first lookup the domain’s IP in the computer local hosts file,

 - If this file does not contain the domain IP mappings, then it will send the request to the domain name server which is saved in the resolv.conf file to resolve the domain’s IP address.